Skip to main content

 Entry, Residence, and Physical Presence

-According to the Immigration and Nationality Act (INA), the U.S. Citizen applicant must lawfully enter the country and gain a lawful permanent residency (green card) status.
+According to the Immigration and Nationality Act (INA), the U.S. Citizen applicant must lawfully enter the country and gain lawful permanent residency (green card holder) status.
 After becoming a legal resident, a foreign national must live in the United States continuously for five years (or three years for spouses of U.S. citizens).
-The rules may vary for those who are members of the armed forces.
+The rules may vary for members of the armed forces.

 During that period, they must be physically present in the country for at least fifty percent of the time.
 This “probationary” period fully allows the foreign national to acclimate to American life and systems.
 This will also allow them to take part in the national community as citizens.